obada-foundation/obada.github.io/index.md

  ## Why join the DAO

-Besides a seat at the table in the future of our industry, the main benefits of joining the DAO are governance rights, operational rights, and economic rights.
+Besides obtaining a "seat at the table" shaping in the future of our industry, there are three main reaons to join the DAO: governance rights, operational rights, and economic rights.
 * Read More - See below (or needs a separate webpage).
 * Read the Waitlist Announcement - Needs a webpage
 * [Join the DAO Waitlist](https://www.obadafoundation.org/dao/waitlist/)